 Ortur 7w/15w/20w Laser Master 2 laser engraving machine for wood

 Update August 11, 2021

 As you can see above MadeTheBest sent the Ortur itself.
 Since then I’ve been using the Ortur (I love it) and decided I needed some extras to go with it.
 As MadeTheBest sensibly are waiting for results – I talked to ZBankx which I believe is another marketing company for Ortur – anyway the Offline Remote Control recently arrived.
 And here it is:

 What I REALLY wanted was the improved Z-Axis Controller and that arrived just hours ago.

 Well, I say that, there was no paperwork whatsoever with the remote and I’ve been desperately hunting around the web for information on what it does and how to mount it on the OLM2 Pro.

-I found this page which was only so helpful.
-I now know you plug the remote into the engraver – and that’s about it.
+I found this page only so helpful.
+I now know you plug the remote into the engraver – but not much about using the controller.
 I emailed Ortur support over Christmas – nothing.
 I’ve emailed again now… let’s see what happens.